openmc-dev/openmc/docs/source/capi/index.rst

    :return: Return status (negative if an error occurs)
    :rtype: int

+.. c:function:: int openmc_get_n_batches(int* n_batches, int* n_max_batches)

+   Get number of batches to simulate

+   :param int* n_batches: Number of batches to simulate
+   :param int* n_max_batches: Maximum number of batches to simulate (only relevant when triggers are used)
+   :return: Return status (negative if an error occurred)
+   :rtype: int

 .. c:function:: int openmc_get_nuclide_index(const char name[], int* index)

    Get the index in the nuclides array for a nuclide with a given name